GoFast-Athlete-Training/gofastbackendv2-fall2025/docs/RunCrewDocs/RunCrewAdmin.md

 - Manage the crew’s brand (logo, description, meet-up point defaults) from the Settings surface.
 - Delegate responsibility (managers) so crews remain healthy without bottlenecking on one admin.

 **Authentication note**: RunCrew remains an athlete-first identity model.
 Pages themselves never mint tokens.
 Every admin action still arrives with the athlete’s Firebase token; the backend rehydrates the crew using `runCrewId` + that athlete.
-This is deliberate—moving to crew-issued tokens would require new identity flows (`runCrewId + athleteId` combos, additional lookups) and is outside the MVP scope.
+This is deliberate—moving to crew-issued tokens would require new identity flows (`runCrewId + athleteId` combos, additional lookups) and is outside the MVP scope. `verifyFirebaseToken` is strictly an authentication check; crew membership and role gating always happen inside each RunCrew route via Prisma lookups.

 "Do stuff, not just see stuff" still applies, but the context is about **programming the calendar** and **keeping members engaged**, not managing a sales pipeline.

+---

+## Hydration Flow (Current Implementation)

+- Admin surfaces fetch fresh data per module via backend routes scoped to the active `runCrewId` (no localStorage cache).
+- Core calls:
+  - `GET /api/runcrew/:id` → crew metadata, admin info, memberships.
+  - `GET /api/runcrew/:id/runs` → run schedule + RSVP roster.
+  - `GET /api/runcrew/:id/events` → event inventory + RSVPs.
+- `RunCrewCentralAdmin.jsx` rehydrates on mount and after create/update/delete flows by calling the endpoints above.
+- `verifyFirebaseToken` only validates the Firebase token; each route enforces membership/admin rights with Prisma before returning data.

 ---